Rikiikir123/Life-Below-React-Native-/README.md

 # Life-Below-React-Native-
-I prefer for you to try this on windows because i havent tested if it works properly on linux
+I prefer for you to try this on windows because i havent tested if it works properly on linux (also preffered to be run on ios but it also runs on android)

 HOW TO RUN
 1. Download the Expo Go on your mobile phone from the app store AND MAKE SURE YOUR MOBILE PHONE AND PC ARE CONNECTED TO THE SAME WIFI